 The BCWMC encourages member cities to petition Hennepin County to transfer authority over public ditches in the BCWMC to the member cities (per MN Statute 383B.61).
-If authority is transferred to the member cities, the BCWMC and cities will manage these drainages similar to other BCWMC waterways, in accordance with the BCWMC's latest adopted Plan.
+BCWMC goals related to public ditches indicate that if authority is transferred to the member cities, the BCWMC and cities will manage these drainages similar to other BCWMC waterways, in accordance with the BCWMC's latest adopted Plan. [policy #75 from 2015 plan]

-In consideration for the original function of public ditches to provide drainage of agricultural lands, the BCWMC will support the efforts of other entities to pursue legislation abandoning public ditches on land zoned non-agricultural.
+In consideration for the original function of public ditches to provide drainage of agricultural lands, the BCWMC will support the efforts of other entities to pursue legislation abandoning public ditches on land zoned non-agricultural. [policy 76 from 2015 plan]

-The BCWMC will manage public ditches that are part of the trunk system consistent with this Plan and BCWMC Requirements document (Policy 10).
+The BCWMC will manage public ditches that are part of the trunk system consistent with this Plan and BCWMC Requirements document (Policy 10). [policy #77 from 2015 plan]

-Member cities are responsible for management of public ditches that are not on the trunk system but are currently part of their municipal drainage system.
+Member cities are responsible for management of public ditches that are not on the trunk system but are currently part of their municipal drainage system. [policy #77 from 2015 plan]